NoahR02/learn-odin/src/fundamental_types/structs.md

 }
 ```

-In Chapter 3 we will look at how we can create procedures to perform operations on our data.
+In [Chapter 5](/procedures/start.html) we will look at how we can create procedures to perform operations on our data.